 AMAS meets with the auditee to discuss the findings and recommendations included in the draft report and subsequent steps in the audit process.
 The auditee reviews the draft audit report for completeness and accuracy.
 Subsequent to the meeting, AMAS amends the draft report as needed and forwards the draft report to the auditee for corrective actions and anticipated completion dates.

 AMAS incorporates the corrective actions into a final draft audit report.
 AMAS forwards the final draft audit report to the auditee and senior leadership of the audited area.
-AMAS discusses the final draft audit report with the President and the Executive Cabinet.
+AMAS discusses the final draft audit report with the President and the Senior Leadership Team.
 AMAS presents the final draft audit report to the JACC.
 AMAS issues a final report once accepted by the JACC.

 Auditees report progress on status of corrective actions via Pentana, a web-based audit management tool.
 AMAS tracks the status of the corrective actions in Pentana until implemented.
-AMAS reports the status of audit recommendations to the Executive Cabinet and the JACC.
+AMAS reports the status of audit recommendations to the Senior Leadership Team and the JACC.